Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 Abe Mor recently helped one of our readers find a gorgeous 3.61ct asscher cut diamond and built a fantastic three stone ring for them.
 The reader was particular when it came to qualities but was blown away when seeing the perfectly cut E VVS2 for the first time.
 As impressed with the diamond as they were, they were equally impressed with the stunning ring that was built around the center stone.

 Abe Mor is uniquely positioned to handle diamond upgrades or trade-ins.
-If you follow the guidelines on our site, you know that you will be buying a diamond at the best value.
+If you follow the guidelines on our site for trading in or upgrading your diamond, you know that you will be buying a diamond at the best value.
 Trading in with Abe Mor also allows you to maximize the value of your current diamond.

 One of the first trade-in customers we sent to Abe Mor found the perfect fit.
 They upgraded their 4ct diamond and Eric found a gorgeous 8.50ct diamond for them.
 They also built a stunning ring for the diamond.